Becky Lyne: Life After Athletics

 Lyne now resides in Baslow, Derbyshire, England and lists her main hobbies as dancing and gardening.

 In 2014 she founded her own company, TrYumph in Life CIC, with the aim of helping to empower people to lead a healthy life.
 The company runs a variety of family sports and fitness classes for a range of ages and abilities, in addition to holiday camps for school children and corporate and school wellness programmes.

 In 2020 she launched her second company Gracefull Running Ltd. Drawing on her experiences as a top level athlete and her sports science studies, she developed a model that encapsulates key biomechanical elements of how humans are designed to move within a 'GRACEfull' acronym.
 Working in conjunction with Sheffield Hallam University, these elements were written into joint detection software which the company now uses to perform online running technique analyses and physio screenings.

-Working in conjunction with good friend and former rival Marilyn Okoro, she runs another arm of the business, known as GRACEfull Girls.
-Offering performance and well-being support to up-and-coming female athletes, they seek to nurture a healthy approach to sport for sustained success and happiness.
+In collaboration with former competitor Marilyn Okoro, she is involved in an initiative called GRACEfull Girls, which provides performance and wellbeing support to developing female athletes with a focus on long-term participation in sport.